 The continuous monitoring of the combustion airflow rate through the Tipping Building is a surrogate for determining if negative pressure is maintained within the building.
 Temperatures, pressures, and flow rates are monitored continuously throughout the combustion air and flue gas path.
-Measuring of combustion airflows (Combustion Air Flow Transmitters (1/2-FIT-4202)) in each of the two thermal treatment units ensure proper airflow (negative pressure) through the Tipping Building.
+Measuring combustion airflows (Combustion Air Flow Transmitters (1/2-FIT-4202)) in each of the two thermal treatment units ensures proper airflow (negative pressure) through the Tipping Building.
 Periodic inspection and annual verification of the combustion air flow transmitters is conducted in accordance with the Containment Test Protocol.

 The facility induces airflow through the Tipping Building and across the refuse pit by combustion air fans that pull the combustion air through the intake ducts located on the south wall above the charging deck.
 The DCS continuously monitors, measures, and records this flowrate.
-As operating conditions change (i.e. shutdowns, non-delivery times), the outside admission airflow for the Tipping Building is adjusted with the use of louvers on the north wall to maintain sufficient airflow at the operating conditions, and to prevent the odours from leaving the building.
+As operating conditions change (i.e., shutdowns, non-delivery times), the admission of outdoor airflow into the Tipping Building is adjusted with the use of louvers on the north wall to maintain sufficient airflow at the operating conditions, and to prevent potential odours from leaving the building.
 An alarm indicator in the DCS will alert the Control Room Operator of low combustion air flows requiring possible louver repositioning.

-In the event that adequate airflow cannot be maintained, additional odour containment and control measures will be implemented.
+If adequate airflow cannot be maintained, additional odour containment and control measures will be implemented.